AJ Bell includes AJ Bell plc and its subsidiaries.

 Links with Execution Venues

-AJ Bell Securities Ltd is a member or participant of the London Stock Exchange, NEX Exchange, Bloomberg MTF and Tradeweb MTF.
+AJ Bell Securities Ltd is a member or participant of the London Stock Exchange, Aquis Stock Exchange, Bloomberg MTF and Tradeweb MTF.

-A list of the execution venues on which we place significant reliance can be found in the Order Execution Policy.
+A list of the execution venues on which we place significant reliance can be found in the relevant Order Execution Policies.

-We commenced trading with venues via the Bloomberg request for quote system to further improve venue coverage and the speed of execution for Exchange Traded Products.
+We commenced trading with an additional venue via the Bloomberg request for quote system in both Exchange Traded Products and Fixed income securities to further improve counterparty coverage for these securities.

 Due Diligence is performed on any potential new venue before a relationship commences and ongoing exposure levels are monitored on a daily basis.